Rahulm2310/estylish/README.md

-# Lesson-32-complete
-Let's make our code mobile responsive!
-We wrote some media queries into the appropriate css files and now we have mobile friendly code!

 # How to fork and clone

 One quick note about cloning this project.
 If you wish to make commits and push the code up after cloning this repo, you should fork the project first.
 In order to own your own copy of this repository, you have to fork it so you get your own copy on your own profile!